Acly/comfyui-tooling-nodes/README.md

 **Important:** the filter isn't perfect.
 Some explicit content may slip through.

-## <a id="api" href="#toc">API for model inspection</a>
+## <a id="api" href="#toc">API extensions</a>

+### /api/etn/model_info

 There are various types of models that can be loaded as checkpoint, LoRA, ControlNet, etc. which cannot be used interchangeably.
-The following API helps to categorize and filter them.
+This endpoint helps to categorize and filter them.

-### /api/etn/model_info

 Lists available models with additional classification info.
 * Paramters: _none_